 Energy Stored in an Inductor

-Quadratic in current: doubling the current quadruples the stored energy, making high-current inductors significant energy reservoirs
+Quadratic in current: doubling the current quadruples the stored energy, so high-current inductors become significant energy reservoirs

-Field energy perspective: this energy is physically stored in the magnetic field itself, with energy density u=2ฮผB2โ
+This energy is physically stored in the magnetic field itself.
+The energy density at any point in space is u=2ฮผB2โ.

 Mutual Inductance Formula

-M=kL1โL2โโโmutual inductance depends on both self-inductances and how well the coils share magnetic flux
+M=kL1โL2โโ โ mutual inductance depends on both self-inductances and how well the two coils share magnetic flux

-Coupling coefficient k ranges from 0 (coils completely isolated) to 1 (all flux from one coil passes through the other)
+The coupling coefficientk ranges from 0 (coils completely isolated, no shared flux) to 1 (all flux from one coil passes through the other)

-Transformer principle: power transfer between coils relies on high k; tightly wound coils on a shared iron core approach kโ1
+Transformer principle: efficient power transfer between coils requires high k.
+Tightly wound coils on a shared iron core approach kโ1.

-Compare: Self-inductance vs. Mutual inductanceโL describes a single coil's interaction with its own field, while M describes interaction between two coils.
-Transformers exploit M; single inductors in filters use L.
+Compare: Self-inductance vs. Mutual inductance โ L describes a single coil's interaction with its own field, while M describes the interaction between two coils.
+Transformers exploit M; single inductors in filters rely on L.

 Circuit Behavior and Combinations